bbauska/W3Cx-5of5/README.md

 **https://codepen.io/w3devcampus/pen/WOvVPQ?editors=0011**

-Today, let\'s have a look at some APIs.
+Today, let&apos;s have a look at some APIs.
 An API is a set of functions you can use from your JavaScript code.

 ![](./images/image393.png){width="5.0in"